weishunliao/Random-Beer-App/README.md

 ```
 a.
 Clone whole project

-b. Ｉmport data to mysql database by execcuting beer.sql.
+b. mport data to mysql database by execcuting 'beer.sql' file.

 c.
 There is a 'application.properties' file in "Random-Beer-App-master/server/src/main/resources"
-, populate your database name ans password.
+, populate your database username ans password.

-d. run "mvn package && java -jar target/beer-0.0.1.jar" under server folder, once finished
+d.
+Run "mvn package && java -jar target/beer-0.0.1.jar" under server folder, once finished
-this step, the restful spi server is up.
+this step, the restful api server would be up.

 e.
-Go to client server and run "yarn install" and "yarn run start".
-Make sure you have installed Node.js on the computer before run these command.
+Go to client folder and run "yarn install" and then "yarn run start".
+Make sure you have installed Node.js on the computer before run these commands.

 f.
 Visit localhost:3000 on your browser.
 ```